-Removes the tumor, part of the trachea, lymph nodes and surrounding tissues depending on the type and size of the tumor, and if the tumor has spread.
+Removes the tumor, part of the trachea, lymph nodes, and surrounding tissues -- depending on the type and size of the tumor and whether the tumor has spread.
 Our surgeons use a wide range of surgical approaches, including laser surgery, which can reduce bleeding.
-Our doctors employ robotic tools to increase precision and visualization as well as allow them to remove hard-to-reach tumors.
+Our doctors may also use robotic tools to increase precision and visualization and to allow them to remove hard-to-reach tumors.

-MRI and CT imaging technology pinpoints the precise location of the tumor, and target it with beams of high-energy X-rays which destroy the cancer cells.
+MRI and CT imaging technology pinpoints the precise location of the tumor, which is then targeted with beams of high-energy X-rays to destroy the cancer cells.
 This image-guided approach, used before and after surgery, minimizes damage to surrounding healthy tissue.

-Kills or slows the growth of the tumor through medicines and may be recommended if your cancer has spread.
+Kills or slows the growth of the tumor through medicines.
+Chemotherapy may be recommended if your cancer has spread.